-The Board believes this proposal advances a solution for a problem that does not exist at the Company and our Board has strong support from our stockholders.
-The Company's current corporate governance policies and practices provide stockholders with the ability to effectively express their views and participate meaningfully in director elections, and ensure that the Board of Directors is accountable to stockholders.
+This proposal advances a solution for a problem that does not exist at the Company, as our current corporate governance policies and practices provide stockholders with the ability to effectively express their views and participate meaningfully in director elections, and ensure that the Board of Directors is accountable to stockholders.
 For example,

 - As a "controlled company" for purposes of NYSE Listed Company Manual Section 303A.00, we are not required to have a majority of independent directors and we are exempt from the NYSE's requirements relating to compensation committees and nominating/corporate governance committees.
 However, the Company has a majority of independent directors on our Board of Directors and all independent directors serving on our Compensation Committee and Nominating & Governance Committee.
-We believe that our Board and committee structure provides independence and good corporate governance practices while our multi-tiered voting structure preserves our ability to manage the Company in the best interests of all our stockholders. - We have an empowered Lead Independent Director. - Stockholders are able to: - 0 communicate directly with any director, including our independent directors, as discussed in this Proxy Statement under "Stockholder Communications": - o propose director nominees to the Nominating and Governance Committee; - O directly submit nominations of director candidates at our annual meetings, subject to the conditions set forth in our By-laws; and - o submit proposals for consideration at our annual meetings. - We do not have a "poison pill" which would limit the amount of shares any group of stockholders could hold.
+We believe that our Board and committee structure provides independence and good corporate governance practices while our multi-tiered voting structure preserves our ability to manage the Company in the best interests of all our stockholders. - We have an empowered Lead Independent Director. - Stockholders are able to: - communicate directly with any director, including our independent directors, as discussed in this Proxy Statement under "Stockholder Communications"; - 0 propose director nominees to the Nominating and Governance Committee; - 0 directly submit nominations of director candidates at our annual meetings, subject to the conditions set forth in our By-laws; and - 0 submit proposals for consideration at our annual meetings and for inclusion in the Company's proxy statement.

+We do not have a "poison pill" which would limit the amount of shares any group of stockholders could hold.

 Since its founding in 1979 UHS has become one of the largest and most respected hospital management companies in the nation.
-As a Fortune 500 corporation, with net revenues of approximately \$10.41 billion generated during the twelve-month period ended December 31, 2017 that produced net income attributable to UHS of approximately \$752 million, UHS subsidiaries owned and operated 326 inpatient acute care and behavioral health care facilities in 37 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and the United Kingdom, and employ more than 83,000 people.
+As a Fortune 500 corporation, with net revenues of approximately \$10.8 billion generated during the year ended December 31, 2018 that produced net income of approximately \$800 million, UHS subsidiaries own and operate 350 inpatient acute care and behavioral health care facilities in 37 states, the District of Columbia, Puerto Rico, and the United Kingdom, and employ more than 87,000 people.
 Our governance structure has enabled us to grow our business and to succeed despite a rapidly changing landscape and changes in technology, market structure and regulatory regimes.
 The tenure of our directors enables the Board to provide insight into the rationale and historical context for past decisions and strategies that has allowed us to successfully adapt to our evolving business environment.
 This continuity increases the full Board's collective experience, provides new directors the opportunity to learn about our business from the continuing directors and improves the Board's ability to develop, refine, and execute our long-term strategic plans.
 All of this is even more important in today's uncertain environment with increased challenges and opportunities facing companies within the healthcare industry.
 An abrupt change in the composition of our Board could impair our progress in achieving our strategic goals.

-The proposal would undermine the important role of the independent Nominating and Governance Committee.
-Allowing stockholders to nominate competing candidates for director in our proxy statement would seriously undercut the role of the independent Nominating and Governance Committee and our Board in one of the most crucial elements of corporate governance, the election of directors.
-An effective Board of Directors is composed of individuals with a diverse and complementary blend of experiences, skills and perspectives.
-Our independent Nominating and Governance Committee and our Board of Directors are in the best position to assess the particular qualifications of potential director nominees and determine whether they will contribute to an effective and well-rounded Board that operates openly and collaboratively and represents the interests of all stockholders, not just those with special interests.
+Our independent Nominating and Governance Committee and our Board of Directors are in the best position to identify potential director nominees with the experience and qualities to serve on the Board of Directors, and to determine whether such candidates will contribute to an effective and well-rounded Board that operates openly and collaboratively and represents the interests of all stockholders, not just those with special interests.